Skip to main content

 Frequently Asked Questions

 Criteria should be specific and measurable, not vague.
 Instead of 'quality' or 'helpfulness', use criteria like 'extracted all required invoice fields (vendor, date, line items, total)', 'used the correct tool for the task', or 'response under 200 words'.
-Vague criteria produce inconsistent scores; specific criteria produce reliable, actionable evaluations.
-Aim for 3–5 well-defined criteria per judge.
+Aim for 3-5 focused criteria per Judge.

 More from the Blog